 In order to be eligible to apply for a Social Security Number you must:

 Be in the United States.
 New students should wait until they've entered the U.S before trying to apply for a Social Security Number.
 Students entering the U.S. for the first time in F or J student status must submit the immigration reporting form prior to applying for a SSN.
 Transfer students from another U.S. school must first be registered for classes and then in SEVIS by ISSS before applying.
 If your SEVIS record is not "active" the Social Security office will not be able to verify your status with the USCIS.

 If you are sponsored by a third party (such as Fulbright), ISSS cannot assist you with the SSN process — please contact your sponsor for instructions.

-You will then proceed to the office of Social Security on the day of your appointment with the following items:
+You will then proceed to the office of Social Security on the day of your appointment with the SSA with the following items:

 It is possible that your SSN will be requested for different activities: banking, utilities, etc. However, we recommend asking if other forms of identification can be used instead of the SSN.
 Employment is the only time that you should use your SSN.